sybrenjansen/mpire/docs/troubleshooting.rst

 from the added benefit that the workers can start more quickly, the queues won't get that full anymore and shutting down will be much quicker.
 See :ref:`max_active_tasks` for more information.

+When you're using a lazy map function also be sure to iterate through the results, otherwise that queue will be full and draining it will take a longer time.

 Unpicklable tasks/results
 -------------------------